SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 The Question

-If your bully comes close, then step away, keep your hands up,
+If your bully comes close, then step away, keep your

-for time and preparing to respond.
+also playing for time and preparing to respond.

 The Body Language

-Appear non-confrontational and keep your hands and palms facing
+Appear non-confrontational and keep your hands and

-to hear and keep on saying it even if it is, "I am sorry, I am
+what they want to hear and keep on saying it even if it is, "I

-sorry."
+am sorry, I am sorry."
 Give them power.

-Many women, who have been beaten by their partners, say sometimes
+Many women, who have been beaten by their partners,

-will be the best person to decide.
+and you will be the best person to decide.

 The Provocation

 Do not argue and try to remain calm.
-Keep well away from them.
+Keep well away

-can attack.
+spray, or you can attack.

 The Attack